Over 30 years of experience. Over $100 million recovered for clients.

 It is also important to seek legal advice immediately after a car accident because there may have been factors contributing to the accident.
 At the Todd J. Leonard Law Firm, we have substantial experience handling complex car accident cases.
 There are many benefits to speaking with a car accident lawyer after an injury.

 From the moment you are involved in an accident, you will need sound legal advice.
 What should you say to the adjuster?
 Where do you seek medical treatment?
 Do you use your own health insurance?
 Are you entitled to noneconomic damages?
 Where should you get your car fixed?
-Our attorneys will answer your questions and advise you accordingly.
+Our car accident attorneys will answer your questions and advise you accordingly.

 Since New Jersey follows a "no-fault" system when it comes to auto insurance, we will provide you with guidance and direction on how to get your medical bills paid.
 We will also evaluate all of the auto insurance policies available from not only yourself and family but also the responsible driver.

 Once you retain an experienced New Jersey car accident lawyer from the Todd J. Leonard Law Firm, your attorney will be your voice during the legal process, and they will advocate on your behalf, ensuring that you are not taken advantage of or treated unfairly by the insurance company.
-Your lawyer will handle all communication with the insurance company for you so you can focus on your recovery.
+Your auto accident lawyer will handle all communication with the insurance company for you so you can focus on your recovery.

 Auto insurance carriers are in the business of paying out as little as possible in claims.
 When victims attempt to handle their own claims, they are often in a money pinch and eager to settle.
 Since the average person has no concept of how much their claim is worth, the insurance company gains the upper hand and convinces the victim that their case is worth very little.
 We will assess all aspects of your personal injury claim, including obtaining all of your medical bills, medical reports and records, wage loss documents, and often hire experts to obtain medical reports, and/or testimony to explain the nature and severity of your injuries and losses.

 The majority of personal injury claims settle outside of court.
 However, when there is a large discrepancy between how much we're asking and how much the insurance company is offering, it may be necessary to take the case to court.
 While we always strive to negotiate a fair settlement with the insurance company, when we fail to reach a compromise, we are not afraid to take a case to trial.
 Sometimes the difference between a jury verdict and what the insurance company originally offered can be significant.
-Our New Jersey personal injury attorneys have been privileged to represent thousands of our clients and have obtained millions of dollars in recoveries.
+Our New Jersey car accident attorneys have been privileged to represent thousands of our clients and have obtained millions of dollars in recoveries.

 Contact a New Jersey Car Accident Attorney